isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A template defines a general interface.
+* A template defines a general interface.
-Tag dispatch allows us to select implmentations based on specific properties of an argument type.
+* Tag dispatch allows us to select implementations based on specific properties of an argument type.
-Performance.
+* Performance.

 ##### Example